 Adaptive Reuse & Building Conversion Construction — Nationwide

-From warehouse-to-brewery conversions to office-to-residential transformations, TCG delivers adaptive reuse construction across 38 states — including structural assessment, occupancy change compliance, MEP retrofit, hazardous material abatement, and historic tax credit coordination.
+From warehouse-to-brewery conversions to office-to-residential transformations, TCG delivers adaptive reuse construction nationwide — licensed in all 50 states with a proven build footprint across 38 states — including structural assessment, occupancy change compliance, MEP retrofit, hazardous material abatement, and historic tax credit coordination.

 Adaptive Reuse Cost Estimator